Iteranya/Asta-AI-Editor/README.md

 ### 🤖 AI Integration

 **AI Brainstorm Buddy**
 Stuck?
 Let the AI take over!
 The bottom AI pane will continue your thoughts without messing up your work.
 It's like having a coding buddy who's always ready to help—but without the coffee breath.
-Just type "//" to summon your AI assistant and watch it complete your thoughts.
+Just type in the text box below the editor and write down what you want the AI to write.

 **Rewrite Wizardry**
 Highlight some text, right-click, and boom!
 The AI will polish your words like a pro.
 Perfect for when you want to sound smart without actually trying.
 Just right click and type down what you want AI to do with that passage.